Eccles Scholar Award Winners

 “The Eccles scholarship program has a long history of accelerating the global career path trajectory of BYU Marriott MBAs,” says Bruce Money, executive director of the GMC.
 “This year’s class is no different.
 We eagerly anticipate and appreciate the accomplishments and service of these students in the international business community and the worldwide church.
 They are to be heartily congratulated, and the Eccles family sincerely thanked.”

-The 2019 Eccles scholars are Benjamin Thomas Anderson, Joshua Brooks, Andrew W. Daniels, Matthew C. Lipps, Michael R. Moore, Wilson Moreno, James Ngai, Austin Pollard, Tiago Triumpho, Sophia Zhang, Xun (Alex) Zhang.
+The 2019 Eccles scholars are Benjamin Thomas Anderson, Joshua Brooks, Andrew W. Daniels, Matthew C. Lipps, Michael R. Moore, Wilson Moreno, James Ngai, Austin Pollard, Tiago Triumpho, Sophia Zhang, and Xun (Alex) Zhang.

 A committee of faculty members interviewed applicants and selected the top eleven candidates, who were chosen on the basis of academic performance and trajectory toward a global business career.